 There are similar deep-fried pastries in different parts of the world, but this Korean classic is made simply with flour and ginger without any egg, butter, or baking powder.

-This Korean cookie has a couple of other names, but maejakgwa is the most common and poetic name which comes from its shape.
-Do you see a sparrow on a plum tree when you look at these cookies?
+The cookie has a couple of other names, but maejakgwa is the most common and poetic name which comes from its shape.
+Do you see a sparrow on a flower of a plum tree when you look at these cookies?
 Well, our ancestors did!
 Mae is from maehwa, a variety of plum trees that’s common in Asia, and jak means a sparrow.
 Gwa means sweet confection.

 I first learned how to make these little sweet treats from my middle school home economics class.
 I don’t remember much of the things I learned from that class, but I remember having fun making these cookies and how pretty and crunchy they were.